Gruruya/nimtemplate/README.md

 nim r rebrand.nim PROJECT_NAME AUTHOR EMAIL
 ```

-#### Note on the License
+#### Note on the Licenses
-You can change the license freely in your project generated with this template.
+You can change the licenses freely in your project generated with this template.